hunterf2278/sep10-freedom-project/prep/content.md

 * 1st hardware: AlphaSmart
   * Link: (https://guypursey.com/blog/202106210800-my-alphasmart-neo-experience)
-  * It is a digital typewriter with an LCD screen.
+  * It is a digital typewriter with an LCD screen that is not backlit and need some form of light to read on it.
+  * However, the text can easily be read during the day time.
   * There are no distractions on it since it doesn't connect to the interent.
 No notifications, no other tabs to google, etc.
   * But it still does use electricty.
   * It is easy to carry which means you can type on the go.